-The Ockham New Zealand Book Awards annually recognise excellence in New Zealand books for adult readers written in English or te reo Māori.
+The Ockham New Zealand Book Awards annually recognise excellence in New Zealand books for adult readers1 written in English or te reo Māori.

-The principal sponsors of the awards are Ockham Residential, Jann Medlicott and the Acorn Foundation, Creative New Zealand, Mary and Peter Biggs, Booksellers Aotearoa New Zealand, and the Crystal Arts Trust.
-The awards are also supported by the Auckland Writers Festival and are administered by the Festival on behalf of the New Zealand Book Awards Trust.
+The principal sponsors of the awards are Ockham Residential, Jann Medlicott and the Acorn Foundation, Creative New Zealand, Mary and Peter Biggs, Booksellers Aotearoa New Zealand and the Mātātuhi Foundation.
+The awards are also supported by the Auckland Writers Festival and are administered by the Festival on behalf of the New Zealand Book Awards Trust Te Ohu Tiaki i Te Rau Hiringa.